 Similarly, when you stretch an image to make it bigger, the pixels of the image is destroyed, and you see the picture blur — on the other hand, resizing increase the size of the picture by amending the pixels of the image.
 So, when you resize the photo into its large size, you see the same photo without any blurriness.

 Many people still love to take pictures from the camera which most of the times result in the large-sized image.
 The standard size of megapixels is 8 or more, and as the megapixel size of the camera gets bigger, the pictures from your camera will be in broader dimensions as well as pixels.
 It is one of the main reasons I started using image resizer because the size of the images matters when it comes to printing, posting on the website, or emailing pictures.

 As the dimensions, lengths, and widths of the pictures you receive are bigger, it becomes difficult to use them.
 For example, I had a picture with a width of 500 cm and 200 cm in height.
 When I tried to upload it, again and again, an error was coming.
-After changing the size of the image from the image resizer, from 500 to 300 width and keeping the height same.
+After changing the size of the image using the picture resizer, from 500 to 300 width and keeping the height same.
 I tried again, and the image got loaded immediately.
 Since then whenever I want to upload a picture, I utilize this tool.

 However, learning the proper way to resize the image is significant too as a picture is worth a thousand words, so it is essential to make sure you have used it correctly.

 When you decide to resize the image or any screenshot from your gallery, keep the ratio of width to height same.
 Keeping both of the ratio equals helps to make sure that your image does not look warped or stretched.
 Experts or image editors also use the same technique to make sure that the outcome of the picture comes in the best manner possible.